Introduction to Scrum Basics

 Scrum basic is a straightforward process that helps to make products in chunks and in iterations, to adhere to the fluctuating market needs as well as the stringent goals of the organization.

 - Creating an organizational vision.

-- Is a representation of the business and marks the Return on Investment.
+- It is a representation of the business and marks the Return on Investment.

 - Passes on the vision to the teams involved.

 - Takes the ownership of the backlog.

 - It is the decision-maker for the teams.